Actually, it might be, but who knows?

 Of course, in practice letting go of all of these concepts is crucial.
 This is true of all ideas about how the brain works, how the world works, and how the universe works, too.
-For me, the understanding that even the external world is a kind of unconscious creation of the brain makes it much easier to let go of, and come back continuously to the consciousness that supports it.
+For me, the understanding that even the experience of the external world is a kind of unconscious creation of the brain makes it much easier to let go of, and come back continuously to the consciousness that supports it.

-For those of you who feel like enlightened nondual masters, try this experiment: Just for a few days, let go of all your theories about the scientific validity of nondualism.
+For those of you who feel like enlightened nondual masters, try this experiment: Just for a few days, let go of all your theories about the supposed scientific validity of nondualism.
 Let go of being convinced that the world is composed of consciousness.
 Recognize that even if these are both true, they only exist in your mind as concepts.
 Don’t just drop them provisionally, drop them utterly and entirely.
 Allow yourself to be truly concept-free during this time, fully immersed in not-knowing.
 My guess is that you will discover a level of freedom that you have never experienced before.

-photo by HD Wallpaper
+mountain photo by HD Wallpaper